 Category is the broad type of aircraft.
 Some examples of “Categories” are airplane, glider, helicopter, etc.

 So when you combine all of this information onto the certificate, you get the full spectrum of how and what you are permitted to fly.
-For example you could hold a Private pilot license with an Airplane Single Engine Land Rating (typically abbreviated to ASEL.)
+For example you could hold a Private pilot certificate with an Airplane Single Engine Land Rating (typically abbreviated to ASEL.)

 Stay with us, this is the last confusing part.